theandrewykim/intercom-articles-importer/README.md

 ## Instructions

-#### 1. Grabbing necessary keys/information.
+#### 1. Grabbing Articles Author ID.

-1. Author of Articles.
 This must be an authenticated admin of Intercom with a valid seat.
 You can grab this by going to the respective teammates "inbox" in Intercom and grabbing this part of the URL:

 ![image](https://user-images.githubusercontent.com/13723600/133684449-98fcb3c3-9b10-4471-822a-fc04a084bfc1.png)